-Join a dynamic rhino rescue mission where you'll rescue a rhino from a high-risk poaching area to the safety of a selected reserve!
+Join a dynamic rhino rescue mission where you'll rescue, translocate and release a rhino from a high-risk poaching area to the safety of the SanWild Sanctuary & Reserve!

 The following itinerary is a rough guideline, and all schedules and activities are subject to change depending on the rescue mission strategy and the project's needs.